Find Help and Support

-Every state and territory also has an organization designated to coordinate the activities of rape crisis efforts and represent that state or territory as its coalition.
+Every state and territory also has an organization designated to coordinate resources and represent that state or territory as its coalition.

 The Rape, Abuse, & Incest National Network (RAINN), organizes the National Sexual Assault Telephone Hotline.
 The Hotline is a referral service that can put you in contact with your local rape crisis center.
 You can call the Hotline at 1-800-656-4673, or access RAINN’s online chat service.

 Victims of crime have rights that depend on the laws of the location (state, territory, tribe) where the crime occurred.
 Some of the laws that might apply to you if a person has committed the crime of sexual assault against you include:

 - Availability of a forensic exam (rape kit) at no cost to you